martinohmann/vecmap-rs/README.md

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A vector-based ordered map and set implementations with zero dependencies and support for `#![no_std]`.
+A vector-based ordered map and set implementation with zero dependencies and support for `#![no_std]`.

 Map keys are not required to be hashable and do not need to form a total order.